Rashad-Muntar/weather--app/README.md

     ```bash
     npm run test
     ```
+9. User can use the default API key for developement or you can copy pase you customized API Key.

 ### Usage
 Lauch the local version of this project opening the `./dist/index.html` file in the browser